State Income Tax Rates 2026: All 50 States Compared

 Social Security Benefits

 The federal government taxes up to 85% of Social Security benefits for higher-income recipients.
 Most states do not tax Social Security at all.
-In 2026, the states that do tax Social Security to any degree include Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah, Vermont, and West Virginia — though several provide significant exemptions for lower- and middle-income recipients.
+In 2026, the eight states that tax Social Security to any degree are Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, and Vermont — though several provide significant exemptions for lower- and middle-income recipients.

 Pension and Retirement Account Distributions